reproducible-reporting/stepup-core/docs/advanced_topics/static_deferred_glob.md

-# Static deferred glob
+# Static Deferred Glob

-When working with large datasets (containing many thousands of files), it is not practical to make all these files static if only a few of them are going to be used.
+When dealing with massive datasets comprising tens of thousands of files, it doesn't make sense to render all of them as static when only a handful will actually be utilized.
 StepUp addresses this issue with the *deferred glob* feature, which makes previously unknown files static when: